["learn"]

 5. Glühwein

-Combine 250ml water, 250ml of sugar, and one cinnamon stick in a saucepan; bring to a boil, and then reduce the heat to low.
-Cut one orange in half, and squeeze both orange halves over the sugar mixture to release their juice.
+Combine a cup of water, a cup of sugar, and one cinnamon stick in a saucepan; bring to a boil and then reduce the heat to low.
+Cut one orange in half and squeeze both orange halves over the sugar mixture to release their juice.
 Push five cloves into the outside of each orange peel and place it in the simmering mixture.
 Continue to simmer over low heat until thick and syrupy (approximately 20 to 30 minutes).

 When the mixture is finished simmering, stir in one bottle of red wine and heat until steaming (around 3 to 5 minutes).
 Discard the orange peels and cinnamon sticks.
 Ladle into mugs and garnish with fresh orange slices.